 CHALLENGE 2030 – make the climate crisis history

-Business in the Community’s (BITC’s) Challenge 2030 campaign calls on businesses to put tackling the climate crisis at the heart of building back responsibly after COVID-19 so that we build the resilience of communities to future shocks and together make the climate crisis history.
+Business in the Community’s (BITC’s) Challenge 2030 campaign calls on businesses to put tackling the climate crisis at the heart of building back responsibly after COVID-19 .
+This will enable us to we build the resilience of communities and together make the climate crisis history.